tux-1/tux-1/README.md

 - Discord: `@tuxedo.`
 - Email: [murad.hafez2@gmail.com](mailto:murad.hafez2@gmail.com)

 Thanks for stopping by!
-Feel free to connect and explore the exciting projects here.
+Feel free to connect and explore the projects here.